-The most recent relevant GTAA assessment was carried out in 2016 which covered the monitoring period.
+Prior to that the most recent relevant GTAA assessment was carried out in 2016 which covered the monitoring period.
 The study concluded that there were sufficient pitches to meet needs within the district.
+For Travelling Showpeople no plot need was identified.